Elippsis007/glutonia_m1/README.md

 ### Acknowledgements

--   My Mentor for continuous helpful feedback.
+-   My Mentor Gerry for continuous helpful feedback and support.

 -   Tutor support at Code Institute for their support.

 ## References

 Templates for the Index.html & Main.html were taken from https://getbootstrap.com/

-The styling for these templater were work of my own from getting answers from https://stackoverflow.com/

 Bulmers Official Website Link: https://www.bulmers.co.uk/faqs

 Fontawesome: https://www.fontawesome.com

-#
-## Contributing
-This is a private project for a collge project.
-Unfortunately pull requests for any type of changes won't be permitted.
+Video on the Main page was embedded from https://www.youtube.com